 - Debbie Gonzalez Canada

 Debbie Gonzalez Canada is a PhD Candidate researching participation in digital citizen science.
-She investigates how digital technologies (such as smartphones and drones) shape social experiences and practices of environmental monitoring participants.
+She investigates how digital technologies (such as smartphones, shape social experiences and practices of environmental monitoring participants.

 - Rose Macaulay